Vardanes I: Biography

-The Mesopotamian city of Seleucia, which had been in rebellion since 35 AD, did not acknowledge Vardanes, who then besieged the city.
-However, the long siege of Seleucia resulted in Gotarzes gaining the upper hand in the conflict, allowing him to raise a new force and drive off Vardanes, who fled to Bactria in Central Asia.
-A contemporary bust of a Parthian king was discovered at the ancient court of the Yuezhis (early Kushans) in Khalchayan, Bactria, suggesting that this may represent Vardanes as he sought refuge, and possibly an alliance, at the Yuezhi court.
+The Mesopotamian city of Seleucia, which had been in rebellion since 35 CE, did not acknowledge Vardanes, who then besieged the city.
+The long siege of Seleucia resulted in Gotarzes gaining the upper hand in the conflict, however, allowing him to raise a new force and drive off Vardanes, who fled to Bactria in Central Asia.
+A contemporary bust of a Parthian king was discovered at the ancient court of the Yuezhis (early Kushans) in Khalchayan, Bactria, which is thought to represent Vardanes as he sought refuge, and possibly an alliance, at the Yuezhi court.

 At the same time, Armenia suffered turmoil, when its Arsacid king Orodes, the brother of Vardanes, was deposed by the Roman emperor Claudius, who appointed the Pharnavazid prince Mithridates in his stead.

 Just before Vardanes and Gotarzes clashed in battle, they reached an accord after Gotarzes informed Vardanes of a conspiracy being planned against them by a prominent group.
-Under the accord Vardanes was to keep his crown, while Gotarzes became the ruler of Hyrcania.
+Under the accord, Vardanes was to keep his crown, while Gotarzes became the ruler of Hyrcania.

 In June 42, Vardanes forced Seleucia to submit to the Parthians again after a rebellion of seven years.
 He significantly reduced the autonomy of the city and removed its privilege to mint its own coins.
 Around the same time, the Greek philosopher Apollonius of Tyana visited the court of Vardanes, who provided him with the protection of a caravan as he travelled to the realm of the Indo-Parthians.
 When Apollonius reached Indo-Parthia's capital Taxila, his caravan leader read Vardanes' official letter, perhaps written in Parthian, to an Indian official who treated Apollonius with great hospitality.

 Encouraged by his recent triumphs, Vardanes prepared to invade and reconquer Armenia, but ultimately abandoned his plans, due to threats of war from the Roman governor of Syria, Gaius Vibius Marsus, and the renewed conflict with Gotarzes, who had terminated their accord.
 Vardanes defeated Gotarzes on the Erindes, a river situated on the Media-Hyrcania border.
 He then proceeded to conquer the remaining Parthian provinces, reaching as far as Aria.

 In c.
-46 he was assassinated while hunting at the instigation of a party of Parthian nobles, who feared that their status might become endangered.
+46, Vardanes was assassinated while hunting at the instigation of a party of Parthian nobles, who feared that their status might become endangered.